Camping Near Sleeping Bear Dunes | #MittenTrip

 Arcadia Overlook

-We had to carry our dog up the staircase because the stairs had too many holes for her small paws.
+We had to carry our dog up the stairs because there were too many holes for her small paws.
 It was a nice little cardio pick-me-up after sitting in the car for a while.

 So that was our short, but sweet, trip to Michigan.
 Have you ever been?
 Check out some of my other posts on Michigan: